garnieroeliari/sentAnalysisEn/README.md

-This project contains sentiment analysis of English text Models were trained from english reviews from NLTK data
+This project contains sentiment analysis of English text Models were trained from english movie reviews from NLTK data

+To classify sentence, modify sentences in classify_sent.py